SynthstromAudible/DelugeFirmware/docs/community_features.md

 	**3. Scale:** The deluge will increase/decrease its internal Knob position/Parameter value relative to the change of the Midi Knob/Fader position and the amount of "runway" remaining on the Midi controller.
 Once the Midi controller reaches its maximum or minimum position, the Midi Knob/Fader will move in sync with the Deluge.
 The Deluge value will always decrease/increase in the same direction as the Midi controller.

 #### 4.2.4 - Alternative Delay Types for Mod Encoders (Golden Knobs)
- - ([#282]) Ability to select, using a Community Features Menu, which parameters are controlled when you click the Delay-related golden knobs.
+- ([#282]) Ability to select, using a Community Features Menu, which parameters are controlled when you click the "DELAY"-related golden knobs.
 The default (for upper and lower knobs) is PingPong On/Off and Type (Digital/Analog), and you can modify it so the knob clicks change the Sync Type (Even, Triplets, Even) and Sync Level (Off, Whole, 2nd, 4th...) respectively.

+	- This feature can be turned ON/OFF in the Runtime Settings (Community Features) Menu (accessed by pressing "SHIFT" + "SELECT").

 #### 4.2.5 - Patchable Wavefolding Distortion